qtiuto/dexdumper/README.md

 <p>5.
 I do suggest you to backsmali the dumped dex to  find out potential problems since some code may be skip due to bugs(there may be some bugs I don't know)
 and after replacement, fix the application name in AndroidManifest.xml.</p>
 6.Not all of the classes in the dex file is valid and not all the dex file is valid.Generally, the biggest one is the right one,extra dex Files and classes can be ignored.
+7.invoke example can be find in MainActivity.java.Don't run it in main thread

 <br>
 <br>